singhpawank/FSDT-Assignments/Assignment-2/README.md

 1. Add User
 2. Add event for a user

-- Documentation for the API can be found in doc folder inside assignment 2 or click here
+- Documentation for the API can be found in REST API DOC.md or click [here](https://github.com/singhpawank/Full-Stack-Developer-Avtaar/blob/assignment-2/Assignment-2/REST%20API%20DOC.md)

 ## Requrements for this API